cdelker/schemdraw/docs/elements/timing.rst

 Another Schemdraw extension [1]_ adds adjustable voltage levels within a signal using the `level` parameter.
 The value can take 10 different values, specified as digits in the `level` string, where a `1` corresponds to 10%, `2` to 20%, etc., with `0` meaning 100% of the normal high voltage level.
 As with the `wave` parameter, a period is used to repeat the previous level value.
+The level parameter only applies to wave type `1`.

 Here, the first pulse is 100%, the second at 50%, and the third at 20%.